MCTC Alumni Success Story - Amy Withrow

 prepare you for what you are doing today.

 My time at MCTC gave me a jump start on furthering my education.
-I had enough credits that
+I had enough credits

 when I graduated from MCTC I was able to finish my BA in just 3 semesters.
-I chose to
+I chose

 transfer to NKU (Northern Kentucky University) where I am in my last semester of my

 undergraduate degree.
-Because of the support I received at MCTC, I graduated with highest
+Because of the support I received at MCTC, I graduated with

 the student, in charge of how I earned my grade.
 Ellen Bowman in Student Support Services